Anh-Thuong-Vo/arraylist-and-linklist-stephpunk2/worksheet.md

 Respond to my comments by making new commits to the same branch.

 ## Review
 1. In your own words, explain what an ArrayList is.
+An ArrayList is similar to the primitive data type, array, where you have a list that contains elements inside it.
+Though ArrayList is a bit more flexible than array in terms of its size.

-2. In your own words, explain what a LinkedList is.
+3. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?

+A LinkedList is a an array of nodes that have data inside and are connected to the next node in the list.
+The first node is referred as the head and the last node is called the tail.
+LinkedList is different from an ArrayList as its process of removing, adding, prepending a node is easier than doing for an ArrayList.
+ArrayList you have to deal with the size and the length of the array and have to shift the elements inside the array.
+While LinkedList deals with the changes by redirecting the pointers of each node.
+Also, LinkList tail's pointer continues outside the elements in the list, it points to null.

 ## Exploration